Sevier County (Tenn.).

 This collection contains a single round paper tag from the Mountain View Hotel in Gatlinburg, Tennessee.
 The tag includes a drawing of the hotel as well as the name of owner and manager A. J. Huff.

 This collection consists of both audio and video interviews concerning the Chimney Tops 2 Wildfires in Gatlinburg, Tennessee and the Great Smoky Mountains during 2016.
-Beginning in 2017, interviews were conducted with residents of Gatlinburg, government officials, emergency responders, and researchers in various fields.
+Between 2017 and 2022, around 150 interviews were conducted with residents of Gatlinburg, government officials, emergency responders, researchers in various fields, and others impacted by the wildfires.

 This collection contains the original court documents from the Mary Keller v.
 Mathias Link trial that took place from 1822-1823 in Sevier County, Tennessee.
 The manuscript includes testimonies and court costs.